brettwsanders/book_reviews/facts_and_fallacies.md

+/////////////////////////////////////////////
+////////////    Review     //////////////////
+/////////////////////////////////////////////

 Title: Facts and Fallacies of Software Engineering
 Author: Robert L. Glass
 Rating: 4 / 5 stars

-Reviews
-This is a short, fun and easy-to-digest book aimed at software engineers and managers.
-The book is structured well as each fact and fallacy is followed with a section for discussion, controversy, sources and references.
-Each fact is usually supported by solid evidence, but I would like to dig into some of the studies as some of the results seem suspicous.
-The author's personality comes through in his writing which makes the book feel less academic and more fun to read (he is known as the premier curmudgion of software practice).
+Amazon link: [inserth here]

+Review
 This book gets 4 stars for being pleasant to read, well-structured, and efficiently impactful.
 I would have liked to see more studies supporting the facts and fallacies.
 A more accurate title for this book might be "55 Opinions and Fallacies Which are Probably Mostly Supported by Evidence".
 Since Glass has a ton of industry experience, academic experience, and he's written 25+ books it's probably safe to accept his opinions for facts.
 He is very aware that some facts and fallacies will be controversial and addresses those dissenting opionions.
 The book also feels a little naive at times as it seems to argue that a lot of problems in software engineering are the result of management just not understanding engineering.
 I agree management could benefit by being more understanding of engineers, but it goes both ways and I think engineers need to be much more understanding of the realities of running a business.
+The number one takeaway from this book is how valuable it is to be able to bridge the gap between engineering and management.
+If you are able to do that, and do it well, you will be extremely impactful in an organization.

 Pleasant to Read
 Glass's personality comes through in his writing which makes the book feel less academic and more fun to read (he is known as the "premier cermudgion" of software practice).
 The writing is informal, but gets right to the point.
 Also, the book is succinct and moves along pretty quickly - each fact or fallacy only covers a couple of pages.